 Her headache got worse, and then she started to complain that her neck had become really stiff and sore.

 I was worried about her as this didn’t seem like ordinary flu.
-We wanted to turn some lights on as it was getting a bit dark, but we couldn’t as she said the light was bothering her.
+We closed some of the blinds as she said the light was too bright for her eyes.

-I told the person on the phone everything I could and they sent an ambulance to us straight away.
+So I did and told the person on the phone everything I could and they sent an ambulance to us straight away.

-Andrea had a long stay in hospital but if Kate and I hadn’t helped her illness could have been much worse.
-I’m just relieved I knew what to look out for and called 999 when I did.
+Liv had a long stay in hospital but if Mae and I hadn’t helped, her illness could have been much worse.
+I’m just relieved I remembered what to look out for and had the support to call 999 and take action.

-Kate supported Nina when she realised Andrea was very unwell.
+Mae supported Sarah when she realised Liv was very unwell.
 What would you do if someone was ill, but your friends didn’t think it was serious enough to call for help?

 What is the most important thing to do if you think someone has meningitis?